A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Preliminaries

 Generally speaking, the Bregman distance does not necessarily enjoy the symmetry and the triangle inequality property.
 However, such a measurement covers the standard Euclidean distance as its special case, i.e., $ \B_\psi(x,y)=\frac{1}{2}\|x-y\|^2$ if the kernel function is taken as $\psi(\cdot)=\frac{1}{2}\|\cdot\|^2$.
 More generally, letting $M$ be a positive definite matrix and $\psi(\cdot)=\frac{1}{2}\|\cdot\|_M^2$, we obtain $\B_\psi(x,y)=\frac{1}{2}\|x-y\|^2_M$, which is useful for solving quadratic programming.
 Besides, when taking the kernel function as $\psi(x)=\sum_{i=1}^n x_i \log x_i$, the Bregman distance is specified as

 which plays an important role in solving optimization problems over unit simplex

 since such a Bregman function can simplify the proximal subproblems so that they enjoy closed-form solutions (see \cite{AT09} and our experiments in Section \ref{Sec:bid}).
-Below, we summarize some properties of Bregman distance.
+Below, we summarize some properties of Bregman distance (also see \cite{BBC03,Beck17}).

 \begin{lemma} Suppose that $\mathbb{S}\subseteq \RR^n$ is nonempty closed and convex, and the function $\psi(\cdot)$ is proper closed convex and differentiable over $\dom{\partial \psi}$.
-If $\mathbb{S}\subseteq \dom{\psi}$ and $\psi(\cdot)+\mathcal{I}_{\mathbb{S}}(\cdot)$ is $\varrho$-strongly convex ($\varrho>0$), then the Bregman distance $\B_\psi(\cdot,\cdot)$ associated with $\psi(\cdot)$ has the following properties: \begin{itemize} \item[\rm (i)] $\B_{\psi_k}(x,y)\geq \frac{\varrho}{2}\|x-y\|^2$ for all $x\in\mathbb{S}$ and $y\in\mathbb{S}\cap \dom{\partial \psi}$; \item[\rm (ii)] Let $x\in\mathbb{S}$ and $y\in\mathbb{S}\cap \dom{\partial \psi}$.
-Then $\B_{\psi_k}(x,y)\geq 0$, and in particular, the equality holds if and only if $x=y$; \item[\rm (iii)] If $\nabla \psi$ is Lipschitz continuous with modulus $L_\psi$, it holds that $\B_{\psi_k}(x,y)\leq \frac{L_\psi}{2}\|x-y\|^2$ for all $x\in\mathbb{S}$ and $y\in\mathbb{S}\cap \dom{\partial \psi}$. \end{itemize} \end{lemma}
+If $\mathbb{S}\subseteq \dom{\psi}$ and $\psi(\cdot)+\mathcal{I}_{\mathbb{S}}(\cdot)$ is $\varrho$-strongly convex ($\varrho>0$), then the Bregman distance $\B_\psi(\cdot,\cdot)$ associated with $\psi(\cdot)$ has the following properties: \begin{itemize} \item[\rm (i)] $\B_{\psi}(x,y)\geq \frac{\varrho}{2}\|x-y\|^2$ for all $x\in\mathbb{S}$ and $y\in\mathbb{S}\cap \dom{\partial \psi}$; \item[\rm (ii)] Let $x\in\mathbb{S}$ and $y\in\mathbb{S}\cap \dom{\partial \psi}$.
+Then $\B_{\psi}(x,y)\geq 0$, and in particular, the equality holds if and only if $x=y$; \item[\rm (iii)] If $\nabla \psi$ is Lipschitz continuous with modulus $L_\psi$, it holds that $\B_{\psi}(x,y)\leq \frac{L_\psi}{2}\|x-y\|^2$ for all $x\in\mathbb{S}$ and $y\in\mathbb{S}\cap \dom{\partial \psi}$. \end{itemize} \end{lemma}

-In the literature, the Bregman distance has been widely used to design efficient algorithms for optimization problems, we here refer the reader to \cite{BBC03,BR21,CZ92,Eck93,Teb18} and references therein for more properties and applications.
+In the literature, the Bregman distance has been widely used to design efficient algorithms for optimization problems, we here refer the reader to \cite{BBC03,BR21,CZ92,Eck93,MOPS20,Teb18} and references therein for more properties and applications.